Putin, Zelenskyy court major allies as Ukraine makes gains | Law-Order

 Putin and Xi were due to meet one-on-one and discuss Ukraine, according to the Russian president's foreign affairs adviser.

-On the agenda was a meeting with European Union chief Ursula von der Leyen, who once more showed full commitment to Ukraine's cause.

-Von der Leyen said she would address "how to continue getting our economies and people closer while Ukraine progresses towards accession" to the bloc, which is likely still years away in even the best of circumstances.
+Von der Leyen said she would address "how to continue getting our economies and people closer while Ukraine progresses towards accession" to the European Union, which is likely still years away in even the best of circumstances.

+Ukraine's presidential office said Russian troops fired seven missiles at the dam of the reservoir close to Zelenskyy's birthplace, Kryvyi Rih, The damage flooded over 100 homes as efforts were underway to contain more spillage.

 The head of Kryvyi Rih, Oleksandr Vilkul, said on Thursday that officials blew up two dams to help the river flow and added levels had begun to subside.
 Authorities continue their search and rescue efforts.
-He did not elaborate.
+He didn't immediately elaborate.

-The attack so close to his roots, angered Zelenskyy, saying the strikes had no military value.
+The attack so close to his roots angered Zelenskyy, who said the strikes had no military value.

+The presidential office said that Russian shelling of seven Ukrainian regions over the past 24 hours killed at least two civilians and wounded 14.

-Zelenskyy himself remained in a buoyant mood, saying late on Wednesday that almost 400 settlements had been retaken in less that a week of fighting.
+Zelenskyy himself remained in a buoyant mood, saying that almost 400 settlements had been retaken in less that a week of fighting.

 "It was an unprecedented movement of our warriors — Ukrainians once again managed to do what many considered impossible," he said.

-Zelenskyy is expected to ask for more Western military material which has been essential in driving the counteroffensive, and request even harsher sanctions against Moscow as the war drags on in its seventh month.
+Zelenskyy is expected to ask for more Western military material, which has been essential in driving the counteroffensive, and request even harsher sanctions against Moscow as the war approaches the seven-month mark.

-Despite the renewed Ukrainian vigor on the battlefield and the first rumblings of criticism at home, Putin is staying steadfast with his determination to fully subdue Ukraine, said German Chancellor Olaf Scholz.
+Despite the renewed Ukrainian vigor on the battlefield and the first rumblings of criticism at home, Putin is staying steadfast with his determination to fully subdue Ukraine, German Chancellor Olaf Scholz said.

 After a phone call with Putin earlier in the week, Scholz said that "unfortunately, I cannot tell you that the realization has grown over there by now that this was a mistake to start this war."
 "There has been no indication that new attitudes are emerging there now," he added.